iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/5sem/contemporary_architecture.md

-## Syllabus - Contemporary Architecture

-**Course Objective:**

-An introductory survey of the history of Architecture and Urbanism in the context of rapidly changing Technologies and Social circumstances of the last 120 years.

-* To have a knowledge of the History of Modern Architecture and understanding the formal, philosophical, Social, technical and economic background of the important Architectural directions in a global context.
-* To compare the different stages of Development of Architecture on Related planning by Individual Architects of the 19th to 20th Century.
-* To understand Buildings/Structure as expressions of formal ideological in terms of new materials and technology.
-* To show the interest in the Culture and ideological meaning of Buildings/Structures.

-**Course Detail:**

 1. **Introductory Looking of Contemporary Architecture after the _Industrial Revolution_ with respect to new Building methods & technology of construction and its influences prevailing Architectural style of the world (2 hours)**
 2. **Romanticism in Architecture and Expressionism in Architecture (4 hours)**
 3. **Expression of Architects of BAUHAUS Movement and International Style - Walter Groupies, Mies Van de Rohe and Hanees Meyer (6 hours)**